A Model for Attribute Based Role-Role Assignment (ARRA): ARRA Model

 Table~\ref{tab:arra} presents formal ARRA model.
 The entities involved in ARRA comprise of admin users (\AU), regular roles (\R) and their hierarchy (\RH), admin roles (\AR) and their hierarchy (\ARH), admin user to admin role relation (\AUA) and admin operations (\OP).

 In ARRA, admin user in \AU\ wants to perform admin operation such as assign or revoke from \OP\ using attributes of entities in the model.
 We have developed admin users attribute functions (\AATT) and admin roles attribute functions (\ARATT).
-We have also introduced regular roles attribute functions (\RATT) based on the need we have observed.
-Attributes from other RBAC entities can also be developed if needed.
+Based on the need we have observed, we have also introduced regular roles attribute functions (\RATT).
 We will later see that we need attributes from different entities in representing properties of RRA97 and UARBAC's RRA in ARRA.

 The attribute functions or \emph{simply} attributes are defined as mapping from its domain such as \AU\ or \AR\ to its range.
 Range of an attribute \it{att} can be atomic or set valued, which is specified by function attType.
 It is derived from set of scope or atomic values denoted by \scope(\it{att}).
 Furthermore, the scope of an attribute can be either ordered or unordered, which is given by a function called \isord(\it{att}).
 If it is ordered, we must specify that attribute's hierarchy denoted by H\textsubscript{\it{att}} on its scope \scope(\it{att}).
 H\textsubscript{\it{att}} is a partial ordering on \scope(\it{att}).
 Note that even in the case of a set valued attribute \it{att}, the hierarchy H\textsubscript{\it{att}} is specified on \scope(\it{att}) instead of 2\textsuperscript{\scope(\it{att})}.
 We infer the ordering between two set values given an ordering on atomic values.
 H\textsupsub{*}{\it{att}} in Table~\ref{tab:arra} denotes the reflexive transitive closure of H\textsubscript{\it{att}}.